erdinctekay/blockberry-chrome-extension/README.md

 ## Installation

+For end users, you just can install it from [here](https://chromewebstore.google.com/detail/blockberry-focus-booster/lokoemddgoafllonnlcbgafmjlajnebh)

-To install and use this Chrome extension, follow these steps:
+For developer mode, follow these steps:

 1. Clone or download this repository.